 Well, I didnt have long to wait.
-Just as I suspected, the sheer profligacy of these organisms resulted in their having little mishaps (what your esteemed Mr. Darwin would eventually identify as mutations), that would alter their offspring in some of the most grotesque ways you could imagine.
+Just as I suspected, the sheer profligacy of these organisms resulted in their having little mishaps (what your esteemed Mr. Darwin would eventually identify as mutations), that would alter their offspring in some of the most grotesque ways imaginable.
 Pseudopods, flagella, endoplasmic reticuli... what a mess.

 Then some of these messed-up organisms started reproducing in an incredibly inelegant manner, pairs mushing themselves together and exchanging fluids with the result that one member of each pair would swell up and spit out younguns, and then the original pair would degenerate and become so much organic flotsam.
 I mean they would grow old and die, which was a terrible thing to see the first few times.

-Thus was the simplicity of binary fission replaced by the slop and cruelty of sexual reproduction.
+Thus was the clean simplicity of binary fission replaced by the slop and cruelty of sexual reproduction.
 I was mightily disturbed by this bizarre turn of events in Gods experiment, particularly because these sexualized organisms had invented their own death.
-(And you thought sex only recently became deadly!)

 You see, putting an end to life was supposed to be the exclusive privilege of Gods and planet managers, so I had a serious usurpation of cosmic powers on my hands.
 And for what?
 The only thing sexual reproduction seemed to accomplish was a nasty acceleration of the mutation problem.
 In a wink of the eye, eternally speaking, the planets population evolved from a more-or-less manageable bouillabaise of algae and plankton to an unholy circus of slippery fish, noisy birds, and the ugliest, ungainliest, most stupid and lumbering creatures I have yet to see in Gods Reign.